Dlouhá Lhota (Příbram District)

 Dlouhá Lhota is a municipality and village in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The name means 'long Lhota' in Czech.

 Geography

 Dlouhá Lhota is located about 8 km northeast of Příbram and 38 km southwest of Prague.
 It lies in the Brdy Highlands.
 The highest point is the hill Na Vrších at 442 m above sea level.
-The brook Lhotecký potok flows through the municipality and supplies here a system of several small fishponds.
+The stream Lhotecký potok flows through the municipality and supplies here a system of several small fishponds.

 History

 The first written mention of Dlouhá Lhota is from 1336.
 From 1364 to 1654, the village was called Bavorova Lhota after Bavors of Strakonice, who had built here the church.

 Transport

-The D4 motorway from Prague to Písek passes through the municipality.
+The D4 motorway from Prague to Písek runs through the municipality.